SeanShubin/documentation/videos/character/character.md

 ### Ligature
 Two or more graphemes joined as a single glyph, such as æ.

-### Font
-A set of glyphs with a particular set of parameters, such as weight, slope, width, serif, monospaced, etc.

-### Font Family / Typeface
-A range of fonts that share an overall design

-### Character
-Intended to be a computer representation of a grapheme, but it got more complicated than that.

 ### Code Point
 Represents a single character in a code space.
 This is a number that corresponds to a single character.
+When an engineer is talking about hte

 ### Code Space
 A range of numerical values available for encoding characters.

 ### Code Unit
 Smallest computer unit with which to build code points.

+### Font
+A set of glyphs with a particular set of parameters, such as weight, slope, width, serif, monospaced, etc.

+### Font Family / Typeface
+A range of fonts that share an overall design

 ### Encoding
 The rules for converting between code units and characters in a charset.